mnot/I-D/rfc5785bis/draft.md

 *RFC EDITOR: please remove this section before publication*

 This draft is a proposed revision of RFC5875.
-Version -00 is a copy of the original RFC.

 The issues list for this draft can be found at <https://github.com/mnot/I-D/labels/5785bis>.